samarthshete/samarthshete/README.md

 <br>

-Hello, I am [Chaitanya Gupta](https://www.linkedin.com/in/guptachaitanya/) and I love working on new and exciting technologies emerging nowadays.
+Hello, I am [Samarth Shete Gupta](https://www.linkedin.com/in/samarthshete14/) and I am a recent graduate with a Bachelor of Technology in Computer Engineering.I am excited to begin my journey in the professional world and eager to learn as much as I can

 <img align="right" width="200px" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" alt="programming meme">